Dortmund beat Shakhtar Donetsk 3-1 to reach Champions League knockout play-offs

 Any hope the visitors had was extinguished when Dortmund's Ramy Bensebaini scored with a cool chipped effort in the 79th minute to wrap up the three points for the hosts and end Shakhtar's European adventure for this season.

-With the draw for the knockout playoffs taking place on Friday, Dortmund will face either Club Brugge of Belgium or Portuguese side Sporting and victory there would set them up for a meeting with Olympique Lyonnais of France or English side Aston Villa.
+With the draw for the knockout playoffs taking place on Friday, Dortmund will face either Club Brugge of Belgium or Portuguese side Sporting and victory there would set them up for a meeting with Lille of France or English side Aston Villa.